 Program Administrative Fees - The Authority acts as both the issuer and administrator for certain student loan bond programs.
 The Authority is compensated as administrator through a fee based upon a percentage of the outstanding loans or assets of the program.
-The percentages vary from year to year but cannot exceed one-half of one percent.
 The fee is assessed to cover program administrative costs incurred by the Authority.